remrama/lucidsub/guideline.md

 ### 1.2 Positive waking mood

 > Any reference to lucidity resulting in a positive mood during the day, especially upon awakening in the morning.
+It is okay to use context of a post to infer positive waking mood when it is not explicitly mentioned.
 Such positive emotions commonly referred to include, but are not limited to, feeling refreshed, excited, and/or happy.
 >
 > * ... _**I remember waking up happy and I began to look forward to dreaming at night**.
 I began using this as an escape from real life traumatic experiences occurring atm._
 > * **Success!!** After months of trying I finally had my first lucid dream.